fabien-houang-oa/how-to-project-template/README.md

 ### Purpose

-1. Create a workflow doing a join between Facts Table and Master Data Table (Fact Table is in delta mode / Master Data Table is in Full)
+1. Create a workflow doing a join between Facts Table and Master Data Table (Fact Table is in delta mode / Master Data Table is in Full).
+This workflow have to be call each time an new delta is received for Fact table (or if the master data is updated)

 2. Create an API (querying the resulting table)